 We assist accountancy firms who have found it necessary to enter the ARP and are now looking to return to find professional indemnity insurance in the open market.

+Not a good idea!
 Trading without adequate professional indemnity insurance is a serious breach of regulatory requirements as well as poor business practice.
-A firm will be prevented from trading and closed down if they can-not obtain adequate cover.
+A firm will be prevented from trading and closed down if they cannot obtain adequate cover.